SOA at Work: Programs and Initiatives

 Finally, I want to take a minute to note the list of important upcoming conferences.
 We live in difficult economic times and neither our members, nor the SOA as an institution, are immune from economic pressure.
 We will continue to make our conferences relevant and valuable.
 We're also working to produce more webcasts and other distance learning options to meet your continuing education needs.
 In these times, one of the best—and wisest—things any professional can do is gain new skills and sharpen existing skills, broaden his or her knowledge, and tend to his or her network of professional contacts.
 Attending SOA conferences and taking advantage of continuing education opportunities are some of the best ways you can do this and I hope you'll use them to your professional advantage.
 You'll never regret making this investment in your career!

-—SOA Executive Director Greg Heidrich
+—SOA Chief Executive Officer Greg Heidrich

 SOA Creates Doctoral Stipend Program